moritzdietz/pi-syncscript/README.md

 ### Why?
 I thought there already is a working "Debian Package"?!

 Well, I have noticed that in the Sync community a lot of people have been using a source that is no longer supported by it's creator, thus it is outdated and causes headaches for people using it and supporting BitTorrent Sync in general.
-It was originally meant for the Debian and Ubuntu platform but there was a way to install it on your Raspberry Pi and then doing some re-configuration of setup- and config-files to have it work properly.
 TL;DR is: don't use it.
 It is not supported anymore.
 There are hints that BitTorrent Inc. will come up with their own solution.
 We'll see what happens ¯\\_(ツ)_/¯.

 ### What will this script do?